TheZeekA/zeeka-filters/README.md

 <b>Last Update:</b> 21 December 2023
 <hr>
 <h3>Social Media Blocklist - AdGuard Home</h3>
 The purpose of this list is to completely block all social media on your network.
+Ideal for the corporate/business environment that needs to ensure users can't access social media.
+Also ideal for families who wish to remove access to sites that could be dangerous for your children.
 It prevents any users on your network from accessing these sites:<br>
 <li>Facebook</li>
 <li>TikTok</li>
 <li>SnapChat</li>